Discover the latest strategies from our experts

-At our conferences we share our latest frameworks, lessons, and strategies for teaching social thinking and related social skills to people ages 4 years old through adulthood.
+At our conferences, seminars, and online training we share our latest frameworks, lessons, and strategies for teaching social thinking and related social skills to people ages 4 years old through adulthood.
 We offer 15+ full-day courses, each offering unique concepts and strategies regarding a particular theme or age group.
 All information presented can be used immediately in the classroom, home, community, and workplace!

 Discover an array of concepts and strategies that bolster social learning and help students meet socially based educational standards.
 Explore the ILAUGH Model of Social Cognition to help break down and make sense of the social world.
 Uncover how challenges in social communication, executive functioning, and perspective taking impact written expression, reading comprehension of literature, organizational skills, and working in a group—and learn strategies to help students, clients, and patients improve in each of the above!
 Rounding out the day: learn essential tips for effective IEP goal writing and data keeping.
 The information taught in this course was developed to help individuals with social learning challenges, but teachers tell us all students in their classroom benefit from learning these concepts.